 Due to my insurance company inserting their primal veto in my psych doc’s prescription for my ills last fall, I cannot seem to get the right meds to shake my bipolar funk now.
 Most meds will not produce a noticeable change in an individual’s prognosis for ten days to two weeks, or even longer.
 Time is of the essence when it comes to prescribing to alleviate bipolar symptoms.
 It’s not easy to wait for medicines to take effect.
 Often finding the right mixture of meds for an individual is a process of trial and error on the doctor’s behalf.
 From the patient’s perspective, it is a very slow process.

 Some side effects are tolerable; one can learn to live with them.
-Some are not, because, in my opinion they effect the quality of my life.
-I didn’t mind being thirsty when I took lithium, but it increased my appetite and slowed my metabolism so that I gained 75 pounds over a winter, about four and a half months.
-I developed back and knee problems from my weight, and I was tested for thyroid irregularities, since thyroid can produce bipolar type symptoms.
+Some are not, because, in my opinion, they affect the quality of my life.
+I didn’t mind being thirsty when I took lithium, but it increased my appetite and slowed my metabolism so I gained 75 pounds over a winter, about four and a half months.
+I developed back and knee problems from my weight, and I was tested for thyroid irregularities since the thyroid can produce bipolar-type symptoms.
 I concluded that my doctor needed to consider other options to keep me emotionally stable.
 I am one who can’t take lithium for mood stabilization.
 Eventually, a doctor removed lithium from my prescription diet, and I take a different mood stabilizer.

-Far too many patients take the doctor as his word, and avoid giving input.
+Far too many patients take the doctor at his word and avoid giving input.
 When meds don’t work as predicted, the patient may stop taking the medication before consulting the doctor.
-These patients sometimes end up going off their medications, having symptoms that erupt into a severe psychosis, and often end up requiring days to weeks of hospital treatment.
+These patients sometimes end up going off their medications, having symptoms that erupt into severe psychosis, and often end up requiring days to weeks of hospital treatment.

-Insurance authorization is often a requirement in addition to a written prescription from your psychiatrist, assuming that one is fortunate enough to have insurance.
-If the insurance company should deny you a medication that your doctor feels is appropriate, you have the option as a patient to ask you doctor to formally appeal the insurance company’s decision.
+Insurance authorization is often a requirement in addition to a written prescription from your psychiatrist.
+If the insurance company should deny you a medication that your doctor feels is appropriate, you have the option as a patient to ask your doctor to formally appeal the insurance company’s decision.

 At this point, my prescriptions have eventually been approved, but the authorization process can postpone starting a medication for two or three weeks.
-When a bipolar needs a medication change, they need it now.
+When bipolars need a medication change, they need it now.
 The additional passage of time before a medication is begun is another irritant in the system because symptoms often become more severe or intense if not treated immediately.

 This hasn't turned out to be the brilliant editorial I had envisioned.
-I'm just in that zone where I aspire to brilliant a editorial and a couple of half thoughts and general linguistic complaints surface.
+I'm just in that zone where I aspire to brilliant editorial and a couple of half-thoughts and general linguistic complaints surface.
 If there were a magic button to push to fix my innards, I'd push it.
 I guess my personal challenge right now is not pushing the wrong buttons.

 Even when you're not manic, and even when you're not depressed, the bipolar middle ground isn't like most other people experience.
 A mixed state can have a person feeling both the grim seed of depression, as well as the sleeplessness of a manic episode.